DArcMattr/DArcBinds/README.markdown

 toons, so I figured out how to do it all with an addon.
-My goal in designing this collection was to make some convenient and commonly-used actions part of the game interface itself, or to address some annoyances, like exiting from vehicles, or the &ldquo;Set Focus menu option being broken for third-party raid frames.
+My goal in designing this collection was to make some convenient and commonly-used actions part of the game interface itself, or to address some annoyances, like exiting from vehicles, or the &ldquo;Set Focus&rdquo; menu option being broken for third-party raid frames.

 Provides for keybinds for the following areas: